Deng Qiang: Children

-Deng Qiang had at least two sons; Deng Jing (鄧景) and Deng Yi (鄧翼).
-Deng Jing's only recorded event was in 386, when he raised troops in support of Fu Pi after he succeeded Fu Jian.
+Deng Qiang had several sons, all of who were praised for their upright characters, but only two of them were recorded: Deng Jing (鄧景) and Deng Yi (鄧翼).
+Deng Jing's only known event was in 386, when he raised troops in support of Fu Pi after he succeeded Fu Jian.
 Jing captured Peng Pond (彭池, west of Chang'an) and together with Dou Chong he led the frontlines against Later Qin and was made Intendant of Jingzhao.
-Nothing else is known apart from this.

 Deng Yi was the younger of the two and was serving as Chancellor of Hejian prior to the Battle of Fei River in 383.
 When Murong Chui revolted and formed Later Yan in 384, he appointed Yi as General of the Rear, Inspector of Jizhou and Marquis of Zhending.
 However, Yi cried and said, "My late father was loyal to the house of Qin, so why should I rebel?
-Since ancient times, no loyal minister has served two lords.
+No loyal minister has served two lords since ancient times.
 I dare not heed your orders."
-Chui consoled him by saying, "Though our family names differ, your father and I were close like brothers.
-Because of that, I see you much like a son.
+Chui consoled him by saying, "Though our family names differ, your father and I were close like brothers, and so I see you much like a son.
 Are you now content to leave?"
-Yi eventually decided to join Chui, but asked him to find someone better to serve as Inspector of Jizhou.
+Yi eventually decided to join Chui, but asked him to find a better candidate to serve as Inspector of Jizhou.
 Yi was thus created General Who Establishes Martial Might, Prefect of Hejian and Assistant of the Left of the Masters of Writing, all of which he served with distinction before he died in office as Interior Minister of Zhao.

 Deng Yi's son Deng Yuan would serve Northern Wei after Wei took the Central Plains from Yan.
 Yuan was a notable minister under Emperor Daowu who kickstarted Wei's history recording project but was forced to commit suicide in 403 because of his cousin, Deng Hun (鄧暉), who was closely associated with the He clan that defected to Later Qin that year.
 Despite that, Deng Qiang's descendents continued to serve Northern Wei for multiple generations.